 Effective January 1, 2019, the Coalition has adopted Accounting Standards Update (ASU) No. 2018-08 Not-for-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958) as the standard improves the usefulness and understandability of the Coalition's financial reporting.
 The new ASU provides guidance on determining whether a transaction should be accounted for as a contribution or as an exchange transaction.
 A primary aspect of this guidance is the determination on whether two parties receive and sacrifice commensurate value to distinguish which guidance should be applied.
 FASB 958-605, Not-for-Profit Entities - Revenue Recognition should be followed for contributions while FASB 606, Revenue from Contracts with Customers should be followed for exchange transactions.
 The adoption of this new guidance was done using the modified prospective method for contributions received.
-Guidance for contributions made are applicable for periods beginning after December 15, 2019.
+Guidance for contributions made are applicable for periods beginning after January 1, 2020 and follows the same guidance as contributions received.